*All of our Scotland voyages start and finish in Oban.

 Close to the coast of Kintyre is Gigha, another delightful small island, with white sandy beaches, 50 acres of gardens at Achamore House, and a 13th century chapel.
 The island was bought from a private landlord years ago in a ‘community buyout’, largely made possible by Lottery grants, and is now owned by its inhabitants.
 After years of decline the population of just over 100 is now growing and the economy has revived.

-Oban and Malaig are well connected by train to Glasgow, with a three and five hour journey time, respectively.
-On booking you’ll be sent a pack with full information on how to find Leader in these lovely harbour towns, and details on suggested kit list etc.
+Oban is well connected by train to Glasgow, with a three hour journey time.
+Oban Train Station is a two minute walk away from where Leader will be berthed.
+On booking you’ll be sent a pack with full information on how to find Leader and details on suggested kit list etc.